'Spider-Man: No Way Home' advance ticket sales smash records at ODEON - NewsBreak

 'Spider-Man: No Way Home' advance ticket sales smash records at ODEON

-ODEON, owned by the world's largest cinema chain AMC Entertainment (AMC.N), said the tickets sales for the movie, starring Tom Holland as the friendly neighbourhood hero, was three times that of recently released "James Bond - No Time to Die".
+ODEON, owned by the world’s largest cinema chain AMC Entertainment, said the tickets sales for the movie, starring Tom Holland as the friendly neighbourhood hero, was three times that of recently released “James Bond - No Time to Die”.

 Comments / 0